 Then it was back to the laboratory for a final ride, similar to the first one when they pedaled at a high intensity for as long as they could.
 This time, the participants who learned how to talk positively to themselves fared better.
 They were able to pedal longer and farther than the group that didn’t use positive mantras or positive self-talk, even though they exercised at a similar intensity.

 Studies also show that focusing laser-sharp on your goal can help you push through.
 For example, if you’re trying to run faster, look at an object ahead of you, like a stop sign, and fixate your gaze on it as you push yourself as hard as you can towards it.
-Anything that shifts your focus away from the bodily sensations that tell you you’re too tired to go on is beneficial.
+Anything that shifts your focus away from the bodily sensations that tell you that you’re too tired to go on.

 The Bottom Line